Aaron Rodgers shares beliefs about COVID-19 vaccine, says Packers were aware of status

 The CDC recommends COVID-19 vaccines as safe and effective.
 CLICK HERE to learn more about the vaccine.

+Rodgers has been in a promotional partnership with Prevea Health for years.
+After his comments, a Prevea Health spokesperson responded to Action 2 News with a one-sentence statement: “Our focus at this time remains steadfast on the health and safety of our patients, providers, staff and communities, as well as on our efforts to help and encourage all eligible to become vaccinated for COVID-19 for the health and safety of all.”

-Rodgers will miss Sunday’s game in Kansas City.
-He has to sit out for at least 10 days and have two negative COVID-19 tests in 24 hours.
+Rodgers has to sit out for at least 10 days and have two negative COVID-19 tests in 24 hours, meaning he’ll miss Sunday’s game in Kansas City.
 Jordan Love will start at quarterback Sunday.

 The soonest Rodgers could return to the Packers is Saturday, Nov.
-13. That’s one day before the Packers play the Seahawks at Lambeau Field.
+13, one day before the Packers host the Seattle Seahawks at Lambeau Field.

 Copyright 2021 WBAY.
 All rights reserved.